bigsql/spock/README.md

 by PostgreSQL for physical replication.

-The `synchronous_commit` and `synchronous_standby_names` settings will affect when `COMMIT` command reports success to client if pglogical subscription name is used in `synchronous_standby_names`.
+The `synchronous_commit` and `synchronous_standby_names` settings will affect when `COMMIT` command reports success to client if spock subscription name is used in `synchronous_standby_names`.
 Refer to PostgreSQL documentation for more info about how to configure these two variables.